seanpm2001/SeansAudioDB/Portable/SD-Card/I/README.md

 3. Compression is baked in, a huge win for SD cards (since SD cards normally trade CPU cycles for file i/o due to how slow they are)
 4. File system is basically as durable as the SD card itself (abusive hotplugging (taking the SD card out while files are being copied/read, before unmounting) is not a complete loss, but it isn't recommended) system will rarely/never need to have the `fsck` command executed on it

+##### Why not ext4?

+ext4 doesn't fit my needs entirely, Btrfs is more suited for this project.

+##### Why not NTFS?

+NTFS has really good file name paths, but is not compatible with my setup, especially due to at least 200 files and folders being written in a way that would prevent NTFS from loading them/NTFS working at all.
+Plus, I plan to stay away from Windows, outside of virtual machine usage.

+##### Why not FAT32?

+FAT32 has similar limitations to NTFS, but is designed for much smaller storage mediums (but has support for up to 2 terabytes of space) due to its limitations (file name limits) and reliance on Windows, I can't use it.

 ***

 ### File info